Sekuraz/bachelorthesis/project/chapters/implementation.md

 it was only needed in order to deal with the complexity.

 ## Runtime build system
-The runtime is built as a shared library with cmake and links together all the parts, it pulls in MPI and the scheduler library.
+The runtime is built as a shared library with \texttt{cmake} and links together all the parts, it pulls in MPI and the scheduler library.